egonw/biomarkers/README.md

 Diseases are identified by their UMLS IRI and most come with a rdfs:label.
 For example:

     umls:C0268467 rdfs:label "GTP cyclohydrolase deficiency" .

+If no UMLS IRI is available, then OMIM can be used:

+    omim:264070 rdfs:label "pterin-4a-carbinoamine dehydratase deficiency" .

 ### biomarkers